-2 Fill in the From fields as follows:
+Fields in the From panel are as follows:

-Field Description Server The default server name is displayed.
-You may select a different one from the drop-down list.
-Data set The default data set name is displayed.
-You may type a different data set name or select one from the drop-down list.
-NOTE The Data set drop-down list contains the last 25 data set names that you entered in this field.
+Field Description Server Displays the server name from which you are copying.
+Data set Displays the data set name from which you are copying.
 Member Optionally, enter one or more member names, separated by spaces.
 Member names can contain the wild character.
 If you do not enter any member names, all members will be copied.

-3 Fill in the To fields as follows:
+Fields in the To panel are as follows: